Skip to main content

 What are the different Organization permissions?

-Updated over a week ago
+Updated over 2 weeks ago

-There are three main permission levels that a user can have for an Organization:
+There are three main permission levels that a user can have for an organization:

 • Basic User

-• Opportunity Manager
+• Limited Organization Manager

-• Organization Manager
+• Full Organization Manager

 Basic User

-This is the default setting for when a user is added to the Organization, and is the lowest level of permission.
-These users are most often referred to as Volunteers and do not have any administrative capabilities.
+This is the default setting for when a user is added to the organization, and is the lowest level of permission.
+These users are most often referred to as volunteers and do not have any administrative capabilities.

-Organization Manager
+Full Organization Manager

 The highest level of permission, providing visibility across all administrative levels.
-There is an additional level for Organization Managers, where they can be set up as Read Only.
+There is an additional level for Full Organization Managers, where they can be set up as Read Only.

 Did this answer your question?